dsv-su/gdpr-portal/readme.md

 ### Passing arguments/objects
 The Plugin should receive information from the PluginController by passing arguments (a search array and the plugin-object) to the constructor and should return a zip-file to be processed.
 The configuration file for the plugin should contain necessary data for connecting to the server e.g. client_id, client_secret, authorization code, callback uri, auth url, endpoint url.

-### Response Status Codes //TODO
+### Response Status Codes

+The Plugin should return a status code if the resource is not returned and report a status.
+There are two ways to return status codes.
+One option is to return HTTP codes or if the system lacks this option, to return the message codes below:

-Status code | Description
+HTTP Status code | Message code | Description
 ------------ | -------------
-200 | OK - The request has succeeded.
+200 | ok | The request has succeeded.
 The client can read the result of the request in the body and the headers of the response.
-202| Accepted - The request has been accepted for processing, but the processing has not been completed.
-204 | User not Found - The requested user could not be found.
+204 | not_found | User not Found - The requested user could not be found.
-400 | Bad Request - The request could not be understood by the server due to malformed syntax.
+400 | error | Bad Request - The request could not be understood by the server due to malformed syntax.
-401 | Unauthorized - The request requires user authentication or, if the request included authorization credentials, authorization has been refused for those credentials.
+401 | error | Unauthorized - The request requires user authentication or, if the request included authorization credentials, authorization has been refused for those credentials.
+404 | error | Provider Server Error.
+Offline.
+409 | mismatch | The user data given exist in dublicate.
+Mismatch data given.
-500 | Internal Server Error.
+500 | error | Internal Server Error
+300 | pending | Waiting for manual upload of data.

 ## 7. User guide
 The trialversion (release candidate) of the portal can be found under the following url: